IfeanyiSam/testexpswp/README.md

 - An AWS account configured with access keys.
 - Basic knowledge of Terraform and Docker.

-## Infrastructure Components

-1. **VPC**: Creates a Virtual Private Cloud to isolate the infrastructure within its own network.
-2. **Public Subnets**: Two public subnets are created in different Availability Zones (`us-east-1a` and `us-east-1b`).
-3. **Internet Gateway**: Allows the VPC to communicate with the internet.
-4. **Route Table**: Configures the routing of traffic between the VPC and the internet via the Internet Gateway.
-5. **Security Group**: Configures firewall rules to allow traffic on ports 80 (HTTP) and 3000 (application port).
-6. **Key Pair**: Automatically generates an SSH key pair for secure access to EC2 instances.
-7. **EC2 Instances**: Launches two EC2 instances in the public subnets with a user data script for initialization.
-8. **Application Load Balancer (ALB)**: Distributes incoming traffic across the EC2 instances.
-9. **Target Group**: Manages the instances registered with the ALB.
-10. **Health Check**: Ensures that the ALB routes traffic only to healthy instances by checking the `/api/greeting` endpoint.

 ## Important Files

 - **Dockerfile**: Defines the environment and dependencies for the Node.js application.
 - **docker-compose.yml**: Manages the container lifecycle.
 - **main.tf**: Terraform configuration file defining the AWS resources.
-- **userdata.sh**: Script to install Docker and Docker Compose on the EC2 instances, clones the repository, builds the app image and starts the container
+- **userdata.sh**: Script to install Docker and Docker Compose on the EC2 instances, clones the repository, builds the app image and starts the app container

 ## Usage